 Mountain bike hire

-Hire mountain bikes (adults only) from Gisburn Forest Bike Hub and Cafe.
-This should be pre-arranged and photo ID is required.
-Find contact details on the cafe’s Facebook page – facebook.com/gisburnforesthub/.
+Hire bikes from Gisburn Forest Cafe.
+This must be pre-arranged.
+Find contact details on the cafe’s Facebook page – facebook.com/gisburnforestcafe.

 Road Directions to Gisburn Forest: From Clitheroe take the B6478 through Waddington, Newton and Slaidburn.
 Continue on the road out of Slaidburn for approx 3 miles, take a left turn to Gisburn Forest and Stephen Park.
 Gisburn Forest Hub and parking is the first right after Cocklet Hill.